Mister Negative: Fictional character biography

-During the 2008–2009 "Dark Reign" storyline, Quasimodo researched Mister Negative for Norman Osborn and considers his abilities and methods too new to predict where he might be a thorn in Osborn's side.
-Quasimodo states to Osborn that he'll do more research on him.
-Mister Negative refuses to submit to Hood's rule of conquest over New York's criminal underworld.
+Negative refuses to submit to Hood's rule of conquest over New York's criminal underworld.
 During a meeting with Hood's henchman White Dragon, Negative corrupts White Dragon and sends the man to attack the Hood's headquarters.
 In retaliation, the Hood decides to attack and kill him.
 H.A.M.M.E.R. seals Chinatown on Hood's behalf and an all out fight breaks out around Li's estate.
 Hood's gang gets the upper hand until Spider-Man arrives to rescue Martin.
 However, Spider-Man too is corrupted and sent into battle on Negative's behalf.
 Spider-Man battles the members of Hood's gang who are attacking the villain's headquarters; Negative then sends the web-slinger to kill Betty Brant who is interviewing the real Martin Li's widow and is coming close to finding out the truth.
 The Hood himself then confronts Negative at his Chinatown headquarters and battles him.
 During the battle, Negative tries to corrupt Hood but fails.
 Norman Osborn ends the blockade H.A.M.M.E.R. has on Chinatown when Hammerhead hands papers implicating Oscorp in the aforementioned drug tests on immigrants.
-An irate Hood decides to kill Negative anyway but he escapes.
+An irate Hood decides to kill Negative, but he escapes.
 A later conversation that Osborn has with his own darker Green Goblin side reveals that he now has an alliance with Negative similar to the one with Hood.
-However, Spot slips in and steals back the evidence of Oscorp's tests, revealing being Negative's mole in the Hood's gang under the promise that he will be cured once they get their revenge on the Maggia.
+However, Spot slips in and steals back the evidence of Oscorp's tests, revealing that he is working undercover in the Hood's gang.

-In the X-Men storyline "Serve and Protect", Mister Negative and his Inner Demons are at San Francisco on attempting to murder a widowed woman who still have a child.
-When two unidentified heroes, then revealed to be the X-Men Rockslide and Anole in disguise, Negative hired The Serpents, and devise a plan to lure them into their traps, then turning then into his pawn into attacking other X-Men as well.
-Although his plan foiled by Anole's strategy into using a temporary brainwashed Rockslide, Negative releases Rockslide and vow they will meet again on the other side.